yuvraj1898/Weather-Dashboard/README.md

  http://localhost:3000

+### List of cities for search:

+    NewJersey
+    NewYork
+    London
+    Mumbai
+    LosAngeles

 ```
 ### Additional Information:
 When you click on a weather card in the dashboard view, it expands to show more detailed information about the weather for that particular city.
 This detailed view includes the weather description and a 5-day weather forecast, providing users with comprehensive insights into the weather conditions.
 This information is fetched from the backend API endpoint `localhost:4000/weather?city={cityName}`.